Fledtrain/Fledtrain/README.md

 </p>
 <h3 align="center">A passionate JavaScript developer</h3>

-- 🔭 I’m currently working on [Project 3000](https://github.com/Fledtrain/ShuttleSystem)
+- 🔭 I’m currently working on a [Realtor Clone](https://github.com/Fledtrain) created in React.
+It is in progress...
+ETA 5/30/23

 - 🌱 I’m currently learning **Nodejs, Express, MongoDB and More JavaScript**